xdrip/xdrip_docs/docs/use/misc.md

 <img src="../images/M-S-LCS15g.png" style="zoom:75%;" />

+##### Out of Process Algorithm

-Out Of Process Algorithm enables the integration of an external plugin to give vendor like BG values for Libre sensors.
+[Out Of Process Algorithm](../OOP) enables the integration of an external plugin to give vendor like BG values for Libre sensors.
 If the external app doesn't exist on your phone or doesn't provide the information, xDrip+ will not display BG.

+!!!warning
-This option should only be enabled if using an Out Of Process algorithm version 1.
+    This option should only be enabled if using an Out Of Process algorithm version 1 (OOP1).
+    It must be disabled for OOP2.

 <img src="../images/M-S-LCS15h.png" style="zoom:75%;" />